Schwarzbaer/PlugBase/README.md

 * config_manager
   * @call_on_change should closely check its args.
   * Check plugin default configs for unspecified values (ConfigParser.NoOptionError)
+  * Write changed configs back to file (and track what actually did change)
   * Proper exceptions when not finding values
   * What about non-string type values?
 We've got tuples of floats already!
 	* Must be asserted in the setter functions.